 If you’re reading this I’m pretty sure I know how it is.
 You’re frustrated by the photos you take but you’re too busy to add an evening course to your schedule.
 I hear this all the time!
-At my friendly and accessible beginners photography workshop I will teach you both the technical and artistic sides of photography, and guide you in practical exercises to hone your skills.
+My beginners photography courses are friendly and accessible - a one day course which is packed with content.
+I’ll teach you both technical and artistic aspects of photography, and guide you in practical exercises to hone your skills.

-My workshop has been designed for busy parents who want to get better photos of their children, but it is suitable for anyone.
-Whether you photograph landscapes, want to improve your travel photography or have an instagram account for your cat, this workshop will teach you how to take your camera off AUTO to get fabulous photos.
+The course was designed for busy parents who want to get better photos of their children, but it really is suitable for all beginners.
+If you photograph landscapes; want to improve your travel photography; or get amazing photos for your cat’s instagram account - my photography workshop will teach you how to take your camera off AUTO to start getting fabulous photos.